-We are concerned that the FCA’s remedies for current pricing practises are being made in the absence of public consensus about the nature of insurance.
-Motor insurance is unique in that it is compulsory, is sold by commercial enterprises and is priced based on the nature of the buyer rather than the product.
+We are concerned that the FCA’s remedies for current pricing practises are being made in the absence of public consensus about many facets of insurance.
+Motor insurance is unique in that it is compulsory, yet is sold by commercial enterprises and is priced based on the expected profile of the buyer.

 - Is risk rating appropriate?

 In most countries, motor and home insurance is priced according to an estimation of the risk profile of the insured plus a margin.
 The impact is that different customers pay different prices for the same product.